Hong Kong Gold Coast: History

 The site of approximately 100 acres was purchased by Sino in the early 1980s.
 The first residential phase, comprising five 28-storey blocks, was completed in 1990.
 The hotel opened in 1993.

 The Environmental Protection Department fined Sino Estate Management several times for causing pollution, as the sewage treatment plant at Gold Coast was too small and could not treat the sewage generated to the required standard.
 The company received a fine of $15 million in March 1993, $5,000 in early 1994, and two fines of $100,000 in 1995.

 Features

 Hong Kong Gold Coast is the largest tourist resort in Tuen Mun.
 Its facilities include the Hong Kong Gold Coast Hotel, a convention centre, a shopping mall, a marina club, the Golden Beach and the newly constructed Hong Kong Gold Coast Dolphin Square.

 The Golden Beach is the largest public beach in Tuen Mun and the first artificial beach in Hong Kong.
 Tropical trees, like coconut, and flowers of various species are planted on both sides of a 480-metre long promenade running parallel to it.

 Education

 Gold Coast is in Primary One Admission (POA) School Net 71.
 Within the school net are multiple aided schools (operated independently but funded with government money); no government schools are in the school net.

+These schools aren't actually in the Gold Coast itself; rather, they're located in So Kwun Wat.

 Covid Pandemic

-Tower 9 of Gold Coast Phase II was put under lockdown between 6 & 7 February 2021.
+Tower 9 of Gold Coast Phase II was put under lockdown between the 6th & 7th of February 2021.